Kaziranga National Park

 Suggested Tour Package: 9 Days – Elephant Safari Tour India

-To avoid hassle during the last moment, one ought to do advance booking of elephant safari.
+To avoid hassle during the last moment, one ought to do advance booking of an elephant safari.
 Priority is given to Western Range (Bagori) so that one may find the sight of Indian one-horned Rhinos.
 Check these out North East India wildlife itineraries covering Kaziranga and Sundarbans.

-Like any other tiger book or wildlife sanctuaries, one can enjoy jeep safari in Kaziranga also.
+Like any other tiger book or wildlife sanctuary, one can enjoy a jeep safari in Kaziranga also.
 The forest department arranges two shifts of jeep safari for the visitors.
 The jeep is permitted to carry 6 persons at a time.
 Jeep safari can pay big area compared to an elephant safari.
 The jeep safaris can be booked nearby stove headquarters.

 - Agaratoli you can appreciate have a ride on elephant’s back in the afternoon from 05:30 Hrs to 07:30 Hrs or in the night from 15:00 Hrs to 16:00 Hrs